Jivings/pibake/bakescripts/README.md

 All packages in `userpkgs` will be installed to the image.
 These should have been downloaded in the `--sync` operation.
 This creates the custom, user-defined Pi image.

+## basepkgs

+This file contains a list of the packages that are installed by default on a base system.
+Included are package name and repository.
+This is used when updating the basic Pi image.

+Unless it is found to be incomplete, **this file should not be edited**.

+## pkglist

+This file represents all of the packages the Pi Bakery allow to be selected as ingredients, as well as all of the `basepgks`.
+This is used for synchronising the local repository with the official repositories.

+If this file is changed, `pibake.sh --sync` must be executed so that the new packages are downloaded and can be installed.